-This topic introduces the EventType custom resource and provides information about how to populate the event registry, how to discover events using the registry, and how to leverage that information to subscribe to events of interest.
+This topic provides information about how you can populate the event registry, how to discover events using the registry, and how to leverage that information to subscribe to events of interest.

 About EventType objects¶